-The City consists of a number of discreet areas which are principally defined by the land use activities taking place, but also by the overall character, feel and function of the areas.
-Figure 5-1 sets out the City Districts which we have devised for the Plan.
-The purpose of these districts is not to be overly restrictive to the land uses that can be permitted, but to reflect the nature of the land use activities taking place and provide an indication of preferred uses.
+The City consists of a number of areas which are principally defined by the land use activities taking place, but also by the overall character, feel and function of these areas.
+Figure 5-1 sets out the City Districts which have been devised for the Plan.
+The purpose of these districts is not to be overly restrictive to the land uses which can be permitted, but to reflect the nature of the land use activities taking place and provide an indication of preferred uses.
 Notwithstanding, there will be a more restrictive approach within the Retail Core in recognition of the crucial role that this area plays in underpinning economic activity within the City.
-Whilst this District will be primarily restricted to retailing, a limited range of other uses which assist in supporting the viability and vitality of this area throughout the business day, may also be considered.
-Outside of the Retail Core there are three other types of district: Mixed Use, Office and Canal.
-In addition, the Districts map identifies areas of Open Space (Section 5.3), four Strategic Opportunity Sites (Section 5.4) and the Container Port (Section 5.9).